SARAH DOWIE - CHIEF EXECUTIVE

 What do you find most rewarding about your work?

-JOHN ROMANO - PRACTICE MANAGER
+JOHN ROMANO - PRACTICE MANAGER - WHANAU SUPPORT

 What does your job entail?

-As a practice manager for Able Minds my main functions are, to assist the CEO as required in all aspects of the team’s work.
+As a Practice Manager for Able Minds my main functions are, to assist the CEO as required in all aspects of the team’s work.
 This includes the allocation of cases as appropriate, maintaining, developing and encouraging good professional practice standards and supporting the supervision and development of individual staff.
 All of this is in accordance with the Able-Minds Policies, and the existing legislation required to deliver the best outcomes for the Families, and Whānau supporting loved ones experiencing mental health / or addiction issues.
 I also believe that it is important to advocate as an agent of Able-Minds with a view to progressing the future of the organization as a leading name in mental health / addiction services in New Zealand.

 What do you find most rewarding about your work?